BlauGroup/HiPRGen/README.md

 ### Installation

 The most consistent way to get HiPRGen running (especially on macos, where the conda version of MPI doesn't work consistently) is using the [nix package manager](https://nixos.org/).
 Instructions for installing nix can be found [here](https://nixos.org/download.html).
-HiPRGen requires nix version >= 2.4.
-If you have an older version installed, upgrade instructions can be found [here](https://nixos.org/manual/nix/unstable/installation/upgrading.html).

 If you would prefer to use conda, the dependencies are `pymatgen`, `openbabel`, `pygraphviz`, `pycairo` and `mpi4py`.
 Create a conda environment where these are installed and then run `pip install -e .` from the HiPRGen directory.
 Again, in our experience, the conda version of MPI does not work well.